Trout Stamp Cost in California: None Required in 2026

 When Nevada’s trout stamp matters for California anglers

 So where does the “trout stamp cost in California” confusion come from?
 It mostly appears in discussions of border waters such as Lake Tahoe and Topaz Lake.
 California’s regulations say any angler 16 or older fishing these lakes must have either a California sport fishing license or a Nevada sport fishing license.
-Nevada, in turn, also requires a trout stamp when you fish for or possess trout on a Nevada license.

-If you instead fish those waters on a valid California sport fishing license, you follow California’s rules and do not buy Nevada’s trout stamp.
+If you decide to fish Tahoe or Topaz on a Nevada license instead of a California license, you do not need any extra stamp.
+If you fish those waters on a valid California sport fishing license, you follow California’s rules.
 Which license is better for you depends on where else you plan to fish and which state’s rules you prefer to follow on the trip.
+For complete details on Nevada rules, see the 2026 Nevada Fishing Regulations.

 How license and stamp fees support trout conservation